-Anyone who has to go to Shawnee Hills Mayor’s Court for a DUI / OVI or criminal offense should take the time to learn as much as possible about the court process and the types of penalties that may be imposed for your charges.
+In addition to learning about the court, it would also be good to educate yourself about the charge(s) in your case and the penalties that may be imposed for those charges.
 By educating yourself about these issues, you can get a better grasp of what will happen with your case, and you can alleviate some of your stress.
 Another good way to eliminate some of that stress is to hire an attorney.
-Before you choose an attorney, make sure you put effort into vetting the lawyer and researching your case.How to Learn More about the Court
+Before you choose an attorney, make sure you put effort into vetting criminal defense lawyers to make a good choice.

-Address: Municipal Building, 9484 Dublin Rd., Shawnee Hills, OH 43065
+Address: Shawnee Hills Municipal Building, 9484 Dublin Rd., Shawnee Hills, OH 43065

 Website: Shawnee Hills Mayor’s Court

-If you would rather plead not guilty, go to court for the arraignment (the first court appearance) on the date listed on your ticket or complaint.
+In some cases, such as with minor traffic tickets, you can simply pay your fine if you feel that is the best option (although that is the same as a guilty plea).
+You can drop off your payments at the above address.
+If you would rather plead not guilty, or if your ticket/complaint says an appearance is required, hearings are held two times each month on every other Wednesday.
+Go to court for the arraignment (the first court appearance) on the date listed on your ticket or complaint.
 Pleading not guilty often leads to a plea agreement that improves the outcome of the case.
-The outcome is likely to be improved more with a skilled lawyer representing you.Transferring Your Case from Shawnee Hills Mayor’s Court
+The outcome is likely to be improved more with a skilled lawyer representing you.

 You have the right to transfer your case from the mayor’s court to a municipal court if you prefer.
 You also have the right to appeal the case (within ten days of the sentencing in the mayor’s court).
 In some cases, it might be in your best interest to do this, but it is always advisable to speak with an attorney first.
 If you transfer or appeal your case, it will go from the mayor’s court to the Delaware County Municipal Court.